 Use of the Projected Balance Sheet Forecast

 The business plan financial section for most businesses tends to concentrate on the income statement and fails to get to grips with the accounting balance sheet.
-Our financial projections template always includes the balance sheet forecast template.
+Our financial projections template always includes the balance sheet template.

 Balance sheet forecasting is important for many reasons: